dixe1/ToDoList/README.md

 ## Third-Party Libraries

-This project uses the following third-party libraries:
+This project uses the following libraries:

+### External Libraries

 - **[nlohmann/json](https://github.com/nlohmann/json)** – a JSON library for modern C++.
   - License: MIT License
   - The `json.hpp` file included in this project retains its original license and copyright.

+### Custom Libraries by Author

-- **[console_writer](https://github.com/dixe1/UsefulFunctions/tree/main/console_writer)** – custom library for printing colored text with delays.
+- [console_writer](https://github.com/dixe1/UsefulFunctions/tree/main/console_writer) – custom library created by the author of this project for printing colored text with delays.
   - License: MIT License